american bath ind logo

 Accessible bathrooms are the safest for everyone, from kids to the elderly.
 These bathrooms are safer because they include features designed to help people with limited mobility maneuver the space easily.
 These features can make a major impact on the lives of your loved ones, which is why they are recommended.

 Creating an accessible bathroom can be an expensive remodeling project because it involves adding and installing various safety features.
 Some of these changes might need you to make structural changes to your bathroom.
+However, making things easier and more comfortable for friends, loved ones, and guests who need an accessible bathroom layout makes the investment well worth it.

 What Does an ADA-Compliant Bathroom Mean?